r2ion/LaserCore/docs/DEVELOPMENT.md

 const persistentStore = new Store('flight-core-settings.json');

-// Save change in persistent store await persistentStore.set('northstar-release-canal', { value: "NorthstarReleasecandidate" });
+// Save change in persistent store await persistentStore.set('northstar-release-channel', { value: "NorthstarReleasecandidate" });
 await persistentStore.save(); // explicit save to disk

-// Grab Northstar release canal value from store if exists var persistent_northstar_release_canal = (await persistentStore.get('northstar-release-canal')) as any;
+// Grab Northstar release channel value from store if exists var persistent_northstar_release_channel = (await persistentStore.get('northstar-release-channel')) as any;
-if(persistent_northstar_release_canal) { // For some reason, the plugin-store doesn't throw an eror but simply returns `null` when key not found
+if(persistent_northstar_release_channel) { // For some reason, the plugin-store doesn't throw an eror but simply returns `null` when key not found
-    // Put value from peristent store into current store state.northstar_release_canal = persistent_northstar_release_canal.value as string;
+    // Put value from peristent store into current store state.northstar_release_channel = persistent_northstar_release_channel.value as string;
 }
 else {
     console.log("Value not found in store");